nekocode/create-android-kotlin-app/README.md

 ```

 ##### Others
-It also contains the [KotterKnife](https://github.com/JakeWharton/kotterknife) and some tools and extensions using the kotlin syntactic sugar.
-Check the `component` for more details.
+It also contains some other useful tools and extensions (such as [KotterKnife](https://github.com/JakeWharton/kotterknife)).
+Check the [util package](component/src/main/java/cn/nekocode/kotgo/component/util) for more details.